 Depending on the amount of fat harvested, a local or general anesthetic will be used.
-Local “touch-up” procedures can usually be done in office under local anesthesia.
+Local “touch-up” procedures can usually be done in-office under local anesthesia.
 Larger fat volumes harvested from multiple areas are usually performed under general anesthesia in a surgicenter or hospital setting.

 Are You a Candidate?

 In General, a patient will require one or more consultations to determine if a fat grafting procedure is suitable and will address a specific concern.
-During your consultation with Dr. Walton, we will collect information about previous surgeries, medical conditions or allergies to avoid complications during the fat grafting procedure.
-It is important to list all herbal remedies, medications or supplements you are currently using to avoid problems such as excessive bleeding during and after surgery.
+During your consultation with Dr. Walton, we will collect information about previous surgeries, medical conditions, or allergies to avoid complications during the fat grafting procedure.
+It is important to list all herbal remedies, medications, or supplements you are currently using to avoid problems such as excessive bleeding during and after surgery.

 Preparing for Your Fat Grafting Procedure

-Before undergoing the fat grafting procedure, patients will be provided guidelines to minimize risks and improve outcomes.
+Before undergoing the fat grafting procedure, patients will be provided with guidelines to minimize risks and improve outcomes.
 By following these guidelines, patients will be less likely to experience complications such as excessive bruising or bleeding.
-By being active participants in the perioperative decision process, patients will also have a better understanding of their health issues and consequences that might affect outcome.
+By being active participants in the perioperative decision process, patients will also have a better understanding of their health issues and consequences that might affect the outcome.
 Below are common things we recommend prior to fat grafting:

-- Smoking – Patients who smoke are required to stop at least six weeks before undergoing the fat grafting procedure to prevent respiratory difficulties, and impaired healing.
+- Smoking – Patients who smoke are required to stop at least six weeks before undergoing the fat grafting procedure to prevent respiratory difficulties and impaired healing.

 - Stop Using Certain Medications – At least two weeks before fat grafting, patients should avoid using non-steroidal anti-inflammatory medications such as aspirin or ibuprofen that increase the risk of bleeding.
 In addition, many supplements and herbal remedies can also cause bleeding and these should be discontinued.
 Dr. Walton’s office will provide a list of some of the most common medications and supplements to avoid prior to surgery.

-- Drink More Water – Surgeons often advise patients to drink more water before a fat grafting procedure to have better hydrated tissue throughout their body.
+- Drink More Water – Surgeons often advise patients to drink more water before a fat grafting procedure to have better-hydrated tissue throughout their body.